wenkaiingermany/NCE_03/Lesson_12.md

 there is no truth in ...
 There is no truth in the rumor.
 The former picture is unduly optimistic while the latter unduly pessimistic.

+### Two men who recently spent five days on a coral island wished they had stayed there longer.
+He then changed into overalls and spent the next eight hours as a dustman.

+wish 型虚拟语气
+1. S. + wish + (that) + S. +  {
+    did / were  (现在)
+    had done    (过去)
+    would / should / could / might + do  (将来)
+}
+I wish that I met my unclue now.
+I wish that I had met my uncle yesterday.
+I wish that I could meet my uncle tomorrow.

+2. would rather / sooner (that)
+3. if only
+I'd rather you started off now.
+I'd rather you had been present yesterday.
+If only Tessa were here now!
+If only I had listened to my parents at that time.

+### They were taking a badly damaged boat from the Virgin Islands to Miami to have it repaired.

+from A to B
+out of A towards B
+for B from A

+from A to B
+from A until / till B
+A through B

+The store is open from Monday to Saturday.
+The store is open from Monday until / till Saturday.
+The store is open Monday through Saturday.

+### During the journey, their boat began to sink.
+### They quickly loaded a small rubber dinghy with food, matches, and cans of beer and rowed for a few miles across the Caribbean until they arrived at a tiny coral island.

+load A into B
+load B with A
+He is loading groceries into his car.
+He is loading his car with groceries.

+be loaded with ...
+Small boats loaded with wares sped to the great liner as she was entering the harbour.

+Learning is like rowing unstream: not to advance is to drop back.

+### There were hardly any trees on the island and there was no water, but this did not prove to be a problem.
+prove (to be) + adj. / n.
+The search proved difficult, for the puma was often observed at one place in the morning and at another place twent miles away in the evening.
+He knew it would not prove difficult in such a small village.
+The operation, which lasted for over four hours, proved to be very difficult because of the hard resin which covered the skin.

+### The men collected rainwater in the rubber dinghy.
+### As they had brought a spear gun with them, they had plenty to eat.

+fresh / salt water

+### They caught lobster and fish every day, and , as one of them put it 'ate like kings'.
+These two pieces of equipment proved (to be) essential to their survival.
+put it = express it 措辞说
+I do|t know how to put it.

+to put it another way.
+It's fairly risky.
+Or to put it another way, don't try this at home.

+let me put it this way
+You had Professor Johnson before, right?
+How would you describe his lectures?
+Well, let me put it this way: I could never stay awake in one of his classes without first drinking at least two cups of coffee.

+### When a passing tanker rescued them five days later, both men were genuinely sorry that they had to leave.

+sincerely
+from the bottom of their hearts

+sorry: regretful
+Both men genuinely regretted that they had to leave.
+                             having to leave.

+regrat to say / tell you / inform you ...